 Creating a more equitable and inclusive hiring process — both in experience and in outcomes — is the responsibility of every tech employer.
 Communicating your commitment to diversity, equity, and inclusion (DEI) is an important first step in recruiting because many job seekers will not pursue an opportunity with an organization that doesn’t have a transparent position.
 Glassdoor research found that 76% of job seekers say DEI is an important factor, and 32% would not apply to work at an organization with a lack of diversity among its workforce.

 It’s just as important to look at your recruiting practices and processes.
 Skills-based hiring supports equitable recruiting decisions by providing evidence-based information on candidates and reducing the impact of unconscious bias.
 It’s easy to weave skills assessments into a smooth and transparent candidate experience that gives every job seeker a sense of fairness.

-More on the importance of valid hiring tests: Five Benefits of Using Valid Online Hiring Tests for Technical Jobs
+More on valid testing: Five Benefits of Using Valid Online Hiring Tests for Technical Jobs

 Share feedback with candidates

 According to LinkedIn, most (94%) job seekers want feedback throughout the recruiting process but less than half (41%) report receiving it.
 You can set your organization apart from your competition by creating a communication plan for sharing interview feedback with all candidates, including those who don’t advance, especially if you want to keep them in your talent community for future openings.

 Constantly striving for progress